cloudui/homepage/content/lists.md

 I like to keep track of things that I do.
 Whether it be books I've read, habits I'm forming, or monthly budgets, it's important for me to keep book of my progress.

+## Goals for 2023 <i class="fa fa-calendar fa-sm"></i>
+- Read 20 books
+- Learn 3 powermoves
+- Buy my first stock and learn to invest
+- Become friendly with a professor

 ## Books <i class="fa fa-book-open fa-sm"></i>

 - *Can't Hurt Me* - David Goggins // 8-15-2022